vistadataproject/vistadataproject.github.io/demo/index.md

 ## Installation: CPRS

-* **Requirements**:  Windows machine.
+**Requirements**:  Windows machine.
 If one is using MacOS or Linux, one can use a Windows VM.
-* To create a Windows VM, download a Windows 7 ISO [here](https://www.microsoft.com/en-us/software-download/windows7) or Windows10 ISO [here](https://www.microsoft.com/en-us/software-download/windows10ISO), and follow instructions for creating a VirtalBox VM for Windows[here](http://www.techrepublic.com/article/pro-tip-how-to-install-windows-10-technical-preview-in-virtualbox/).
+To create a Windows VM, download a Windows 7 ISO [here](https://www.microsoft.com/en-us/software-download/windows7) or Windows10 ISO [here](https://www.microsoft.com/en-us/software-download/windows10ISO), and follow instructions for creating a VirtalBox VM for Windows [here](http://www.techrepublic.com/article/pro-tip-how-to-install-windows-10-technical-preview-in-virtualbox/).

 1. On a Windows box, download, unzip, install the CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)